-So what is the BEST diet/eating plan?
-Ha…that is a loaded question but since I hear it all the time, I will give my opinion on it.
-Hang on…
+So what is the BEST diet or eating plan?
+Ha!
+That is a loaded question but since I hear it all the time, I will give my opinion on it.

 If you do not believe in yourself and constantly reaffirm that belief, it will be a tough road.